aguspdana/mesin/README.md

 What if Jotai, Recoil, SolidJS's signal, and React Query are mixed together?
 That's Mesin.

-- Dynamic graph state like spreadsheet's state.
+- Atomic state with dynamic dependencies like spreadsheet's state.
 - Track dependencies using signal like SolidJS.
 - Atoms used in multiple places are computed only once.
 - No memory leak.